ChrstphrHll/npc_gen/students/Mateos Elanil.md

   int: 8
   str: 15
   wis: 12
-track: Exploration
-trait: I eat like a pig and have bad manners.
-trait1: Understanding
-trait2: Neglectful
 year: 2
+guild: Fiesn
+partyID: 60
 ---
 # Mateos Elanil
 ---
 ### Description
 - 2nd year Halfling Rouge in Fiesn
-- curly lighter blonde hair that's parted to the right, Hazel eyes, and Dark Tan skin
+- curly lighter blonde hair that's parted to the right, Pale Brown eyes, and Dark Tan skin
 - Is Understanding and Neglectful, and has Gratitude as their ideal

 ### Organizations